aiidateam/aiida-core/docs/source/internals/rest_api.rst

 .. warning::

-    The REST API is read-only and does not support end-points that create new data or mutate existing data in the database.
+    The REST API is currently read-only and does not support end-points that create new data or mutate existing data in the database.
+    See `this AiiDA enhancement proposal draft <https://github.com/aiidateam/AEP/pull/24>`_ for efforts in this direction.

 In order to achieve this, we will need to: